davidgiven/wordgrinder/README.Windows.txt

-display in a terminal (if you have a new enough version of ncurses); more traditional charstyle selection (you can press ^B at the beginning of words now!); more traditional selection model (shift+cursor keys works now!); fix crash on loading very large .wg files; smart quote support.
+display in a terminal (if you have a new enough version of ncurses); more traditional charstyle selection (you can press ^B at the beginning of words now!); more traditional selection model (shift+cursor keys works now!); fix crash on loading very large .wg files; smart quote support; more efficient files.

 WordGrinder 0.5.2.1: 2015-02-18: Minor bugfixes: build system fixes; updated minizip to a version which builds better on Ubuntu; OSX Homebrew build system;